gyulanemeth/bluefox.email/email-sending-concepts/email-authentication.md

 ## <a id="how-does-email-authentication-work"></a>How Does Email Authentication Work?

-The system operates using three primary tools in conjunction: one verifies the authorization of the sending server to send emails for the domain, another appends a hidden signature to confirm the integrity of the message, and the third instructs email providers on the appropriate actions to take if discrepancies arise.
+The system operates using three primary tools in conjunction: one verifies the authorization of the sending server to send emails for the domain, another appends a hidden signature to confirm the **integrity of the message**, and the third instructs email providers on the appropriate actions to take if discrepancies arise.

-- SPF verifies which mail servers are authorized to send emails for your domain.
+- SPF verifies which mail servers are **authorized to send emails** for your domain.
-- DKIM appends a digital signature to each email, enabling recipients to confirm its origin and integrity.
+- DKIM appends a **digital signature** to each email, enabling recipients to confirm its origin and integrity.
-- DMARC provides instructions to email providers on how to respond if SPF or DKIM checks fail, such as directing the email to the spam folder or blocking it entirely.
+- DMARC provides **instructions to email providers** on how to respond if SPF or DKIM checks fail, such as directing the email to the spam folder or blocking it entirely.

 ## <a id="why-is-email-authentication-important"></a>Why is Email Authentication Important?

-Email authentication is essential for safeguarding both senders and recipients in digital communication.
-Without it, anyone can impersonate the sender, resulting in email spoofing and phishing attacks that can harm users and tarnish brand reputations.
+Email authentication is essential for **safeguarding both senders and recipients** in digital communication.
+Without it, anyone can impersonate the sender, resulting in **email spoofing and phishing attacks** that can harm users and tarnish brand reputations.

-By confirming that a message genuinely originates from the claimed domain, authentication prevents malicious individuals from misusing trusted identities.
+By confirming that a message genuinely originates from the claimed domain, authentication **prevents malicious individuals** from misusing trusted identities.
 It also increases the likelihood that legitimate emails land in inboxes rather than being marked as spam or rejected.

-For organizations, properly authenticated email fosters trust with recipients, protects brand integrity, and minimizes the risk of being blacklisted.
-Ultimately, it establishes a more secure and dependable email environment.
+For organizations, properly authenticated email **fosters trust with recipients**, protects brand integrity, and minimizes the risk of being blacklisted.
+Ultimately, it establishes a **more secure and dependable email environment**.

 ### Email Authentication at a Glance